Best road bike wheels in 2024 | 30 rim and disc brake wheelsets tried and tested

 The best wheels for road cycling

 There are several factors to consider when choosing a road bike wheelset.
-But in short, they must offer smooth and dependable hubs, provide a consistent braking surface (if they’re for a rim brake bike), and ideally balance being lightweight and aerodynamically efficient.
+But, in short, they must offer dependable and serviceable hubs, a spoke count and build appropriate for your weight and riding, and strike a balance between being lightweight and aerodynamically efficient.

-Upgrading to a wheelset that hits these marks more accurately than what you’re currently riding can inject some serious new life into a road bike or gravel bike.
+Upgrading to a wheelset that hits these marks more accurately than those you’re currently riding can inject some serious new life into a road bike or gravel bike.

 Improvements can include improved ride quality, faster average speeds or just a lower weight – something that helps with both acceleration and deceleration.